keboola/connection-docs/components/extractors/database/sqldb/index.md

 {% endhighlight %}

 ### Azure-Hosted MS SQL Server
-An SQL Server instance hosted on Azure will normally have a host name such as `[srvName].databases.windows.net`.
+An SQL Server instance hosted on Azure will normally have a hostname, such as `[srvName].databases.windows.net`.
-If the hostname is provided as an IP address, for example, `123.123.123.123`, the username needs to have the suffix `@[srvName]` as in, for example, `keboola@srvKeboola`.
+If the host name is provided as an IP address, for example, `123.123.123.123`, the username needs to have the suffix `@[srvName]` as in, for example, `keboola@srvKeboola`.

 ### Snowflake
-When extracting data from a Snowflake database, the permissions must be set to allow the specified user to use the specified warehouse.
+When extracting data from a Snowflake database, permissions must be set to allow the specified user to use the specified warehouse.

-The following SQL code creates the role and user `KEBOOLA_SNOWFLAKE_EXTRACTOR` and grants them access to the warehouse `MY_WAREHOUSE`, the database `MY_DATA`, and the schema `MY_SCHEMA`.
+The following SQL code creates the role and the user `KEBOOLA_SNOWFLAKE_EXTRACTOR` and grants them access to the warehouse `MY_WAREHOUSE`, the database `MY_DATA`, and the schema `MY_SCHEMA`.

 {% highlight sql %}